America Reads Program

 - Available to work 6-10 hours a week, during school hours: 8:00am-3:30pm

 - Enroll in a special 3-unit Credit/No Credit [EE D 645 "Direct Experiences with Children] training class every Thursday from 4-7PM, both Fall and Spring Semesters

 - Desired Second Language Skills: Chinese, Spanish, Tagalog, Arabic, Vietnamese, Russian, Japanese, Samoan, Korean

 Refer to staff contact list.

 San Francisco Unified School District (SFUSD) Teachers

-Are you interested in hosting an America Counts tutor in your classroom for the upcoming 2020-2021 school year?
+Are you interested in hosting an America Reads tutor in your classroom for the upcoming 2020-2021 school year?
 Please complete the SFUSD Cooperating Teacher Application

 For more information, refer staff contact list.